bartbussmann/bartbussmann/README.md

-# Hi there, I'm Bart Bussmann👋
+# Hi there👋, I'm Bart.

 <div id="badges">
   <a href="https://www.linkedin.com/in/bartbussmann/">